s2t2/sbsim/README.md

 #### Style Formatting

-We are using [`pyink`](https://github.com/google/pyink) to format code according to [Google Python Style Guidelines](https://google.github.io/styleguide/pyguide.html).
+We are using [`pyink`](https://github.com/google/pyink) to format Python code according to [Google Python Style Guidelines](https://google.github.io/styleguide/pyguide.html).
 The formatter will automatically update files inplace.

 The formatter will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).